Mandy Meyer

-Armand "Mandy" Meyer (born August 29 1960) is a Swiss-Canadian guitarist best known for being a member of the hard rock band Gotthard, the progressive rock band Asia, and the heavy metal band Krokus.
-Meyer has also worked with Cobra, Stealin' Horses and Katmandu.
+Armand "Mandy" Meyer (born 29 August 1960) is a Swiss guitarist best known for being a member of the hard rock band Gotthard, the progressive rock band Asia, and the heavy metal band Krokus.
+He has also worked with Cobra, Stealin' Horses, Katmandu and Unisonic.

 Early years

-Meyer was born August 29, 1960, in the town of Balcarres, Saskatchewan, Canada.
+Meyer was born on 29 August 1960 in the town of Balcarres, Saskatchewan, Canada.
 The son of a Swiss dairy farmer and a Canadian mother, Meyer spent his first three years in Canada.
 After his parents were divorced his father took him back to Switzerland where he grew up in the house of his grandparents in Küssnacht am Rigi.

 Meyer started to play his first instrument, the marching drums, at the age of 9 becoming a member of the local marching drum club for the next seven years.
 At age 12, he began to study classical guitar and at the age of 15 formed his first local band Quarry performing at parties and local clubs.
 By 1978, Meyer was the lead vocalist and guitarist for Swiss group BM-Smith who issued the "Chaincy Fever" b/w "Silver City" 7" single that same year and made an appearance on Swiss national TV in 1980 performing the punk rock laced "Do You Wanna Dance", now fronted by female vocalist Vera Kaa.